Gloucester summers are some of the best: the beaches, the breezes, the ice cream. Young

 Young Mr. Bryan's 2013 Horrible's Parade 'outfit'

 Mr. Bryan and I celebrated his last day of 7th grade with a short bike ride to Long Beach Dairy Maid for the biggest 'kiddie' cone in Cape Ann.
 A new friend said to me that morning while discussing summer plans, "I've never taken a bike ride I've regretted.
 I've never regretted taking a swim."
 Take your kids riding.
 Teach them to ride a bike.
 Bikes=freedom.
+You know what they say…it's like riding a bike.

 And then there are the parties: weddings, St. Peter's Fiesta, the 3rd of July AND the 4th of July.
 Gloucester celebrates Independence Day with the Horribles Parade & fireworks on July 3rd.
 This is a tremendous opportunity to promote a business, a political candidate, a political issue or a social club.
 There are thousands of eyeballs cheering and laughing and celebrating and WATCHING.
 It's also just plain fun.
 We have ridden bikes in both the Horribles Parade on the 3rd and the 4th of July parade in Rockport.
 When you present bicycling as fun, festive and social, people might just dust off their old ten speeds and take a ride.
 Bikes=fun!